The Split Payouts capability enables:

 Only accounts settling in the same currency can be linked.

-Split Payouts can be applied to Purchase (settlement with authorization) and Settlement (settlement after authorization) transactions through the Card Payment API, and for Purchase transactions through the Direct Debit API.
-The payment share allotted to each linked account depends on the Split Payouts values specified in the transaction request, and can be either a fixed amount or a percentage of the total payment.
+Split Payouts can be applied to Purchase (settlement with authorization), Settlement (settlement after authorization) and Refund transactions through the Card Payment API, and for Purchase and Standalone Credit transactions through the Direct Debit API.
+The payment or refund/credit share allotted to each linked account depends on the Split Payouts values specified in the transaction request, and can be either a fixed amount or a percentage of the total payment.

 Split Payouts API Requests

 - Card settlement